UNLV-CS472-672/2024-F-GROUP1-Tabby/Tabby/README.md

 - apply changes and press ok

 ## connecting android sdk on windows to wsl 😐
-1. run this command, but find out your name as a user on your windows machine and fill in
+1. in wsl run this command, but find out your name as a user on your windows machine and fill in
 ```bash
 echo -e "\n# Android\nexport ANDROID_HOME=/mnt/c/Users/<name>/AppData/Local/Android/Sdk\nexport WSLENV=ANDROID_HOME/p" >> $HOME/.bashrc && source $HOME/.bashrc
  ```
-2. run this command, but also find out your name as a user on your windows machine and fill in
+2. in wsl run this command, but also find out your name as a user on your windows machine and fill in
 ```bash
 sudo cp /mnt/c/Users/<name>/AppData/Local/Android/sdk/platform-tools/adb.exe /mnt/c/Users/<name>/AppData/Local/Android/sdk/platform-tools/adb
  ```